 Statistics indicate that roughly two-thirds of all children diagnosed with ADD/ADHD are taking some sort of medication.
 For some families, medication is a god-send: kids are better able to focus, to manage their emotions and moods, to stay on task.
-In fact, family life is so transformed that one of the most common challenges we hear from those parents is what to do when the medication isn’t working!
+In fact, family life is so transformed that one of the more common challenges we hear from those parents is what to do when the ADHD medication wears off!
 This frequently comes up either at the beginning of the day, or at the end of the day once the medication has worn off.

 - Activate the brain: While stimulant medications can be very effective in helping the ADHD brain to focus, they aren’t the only solution.
 Many parents have found other solutions that are helpful, particularly in filling in the “gap” periods.

 - Exercise: Have your child go for a run or play for a while before starting homework.
 Take a break from homework every 20 minutes and do some jumping jacks or have a tickle fight.
 In the morning before school, take a walk to get the brain up and going quicker.

 - Nutrition: Making sure that the brain has enough water and nutrients as your child goes through the day.
 Have your kids eat protein at every meal, and put out healthy snacks to tie them over through homework until dinner.
 Manage sugar ups & downs if your kid is sensitive, and explore other supplements that support brain health.

 - Sleep: Easy for me to say, but try to make sure your child has enough sleep each night.
 That goes for you as well!
 (Sometimes even more important than going to soccer practice or turning in homework on time!)